LEGION OF SUPER-HEROES

 XS became a regular character on season 5 of The Flash.
 She was ultimately erased from existence due to events that changed their timeline (season 5, episode 22).

 In "What's Past Is Prologue" (season 5, episode 8; 4 Dec.
 2018), the Reverse-Flash mentions a different name for Barry's daughter: Dawn.
 In the same episode, at another point in time, the AI called Gideon mentions that XS was the "5th recruit in the rebooted [Legion]."

-The world of Supergirl is designated Earth-38 (season 4, episode 9); it does not share continuity with other "Arrowverse" shows because it's first season aired on CBS, not The CW.
+The world of Supergirl is designated Earth-38 (season 4, episode 9); it does not share continuity with other "Arrowverse" shows — mostly because it's first season aired on CBS, not The CW.
 On Supergirl, Superman (Tyler Hoechlin) appeared fairly infrequently.

 Mon-El and the Daxamites

 On Supergirl, the character of Mon-El was introduced as a love interest for the title heroine.
 Unlike in the comic book universe, Mon-El's home planet, Daxam, was a sister planet of Krypton and the two worlds had a legendary rivalry.